Introduction

 • Common client questions without answers

-• Location pages for areas you serve
+• Location pages for areas served

 Next Steps

-After familiarizing yourself with Site Performance:
+After familiarizing with Site Performance:

 1. Set up weekly monitoring: Add a recurring calendar reminder

-2. Export baseline data: Save your starting metrics
+2. Export baseline data: Save starting metrics

 3. Identify three focus areas: Pick specific pages or keywords to improve